BIGJRA/BIGJRA.github.io/reborn.md

 That's it for this part, so return to the room with the two canisters.
 Hidden behind the left one is another tunnel.
 As you follow the path you can get a hidden *Focus Sash*.
 Nice.

 Once you appear outside, go down the slide here and grab a hidden *Moon Stone*.
-Go in the cave and head up the ladder, then go right back down to reach a new area.
-Sadly the mining rock here is all we can get right now, so head up the ladder and go down the slide then make your way back to the Wasteland hideout.
+Go in the cave and head up the ladder, then go right back down this ladder to reach a new area...?
+This doesn't really make sense, but neither does much of the wasteland, really.
+The mining rock here is all we can get right now, so head up the ladder, go down the slide, and then make your way all the way back to the Wasteland hideout.

 ## Blight Badge